AIMS-Ghana/python-course/_days/02_varfun.md

 Future assignments will be evaluated similarly: a few points for the absolute minimum, a point for checking classmates work, more points for following good coding practices, and then a point or two for a twist.

+Several future assignments also build off this one.
+If you find this work easy to complete, you should first make sure your classmates also get this assignment, but then feel free to proceed to adding plots and validation to your formulae (the next two assignments).